 How long does it take to process a divorce in New York?

-While every Supreme Court Judge has a different working backlog, due to the Corona-19 virus pandemic and the resulting staff shortages throughout the entire Court system, the average processing time for a Judge to approve a divorce or annulment is approximately 160 days to 180 days.
+While every Supreme Court Judge has a different working backlog, due to the Corona-19 virus pandemic and the resulting staff shortages throughout the entire Court system, the average processing time for a Judge to approve a divorce or annulment is approximately 180 days to 360 days.
 Unfortunately, some Judges do experience more severe backlogs which can cause a case to be further delayed and in some instances, some Judges are able to get divorces finalized sooner.
 While we obviously do not control the Court system, we utilize all efforts possible to efficiently obtain the final result in the shortest time possible.
-When the divorce or annulment is finally signed by the Judge, it still may take an additional 4-6 weeks for the Country Clerk to “enter” the Judgment which is when your divorce is deemed final and complete.
+Even when the divorce or annulment is finally signed by the Judge, it still may take an additional 4-6 weeks for the Country Clerk to “enter” the Judgment which is when your divorce is deemed final and complete.

 Do you only file Uncontested Divorces?